mechatroner/sublime_rainbow_csv/README.md

 Explanation of simplified Python version of RBQL algorithm by example:

-1. User enters the following query, which is stored as a string _Q_
+1. The user enters the following query, which is stored as a string _Q_
 ```
     SELECT a3, int(a4) + 100, len(a2) WHERE a1 != 'SELL'
 ```